taivop/talks/README.md

 As you can see I regularly take on new gigs in various format, in Estonia and abroad.
 If you'd like to invite me to speak, shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).

+If the list below does not display properly (especially on mobile) please view it [in Google Sheets](https://docs.google.com/spreadsheets/d/1-g5s00HZbmamy2Rr_kb45fZ2zQCls-g-MEEL8kDnzBI/edit?usp=sharing).

 Title|Format|Time (min)|Date|Venue|City|Country|Slides|Video
 ---|---|---|---|---|---|---|---|---
 _tentative_|_talk_||_15.11.2019_|_Codetecon_|_Krakow_|_Poland_||